 Hyperparathyroidism is when the body makes too much parathyroid hormone (PTH).
 PTH is made in the parathyroid gland.
 It helps to balance calcium levels in the blood.
 High PTH causes too much calcium in the blood.
+There are three types:

-Primary hyperparathyroidism may be caused by:
+The primary type may be caused by:

-Secondary hyperparathyroidism may be caused by:
+The secondary type may be caused by:

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Testing may include:

 Blood calcium levels may need to be checked on a regular basis.
 It can help to find problems early.
 Other tests can also help to look for related problems such as bone density tests.

-Healthy amounts of calcium and vitamin D may prevent hyperparathyroidism in women.
+Healthy amounts of calcium and vitamin D may prevent primary hyperparathyroidism in women.
 A healthy diet can help.

 Hormone Health Network—Endocrine Society